Chase Pay’s shutting down in early 2020, but you still have time to rack up cash back by leveraging the mobile wallet with your Chase Freedom card.

 This might not be such a big deal if you’re buying a couple of frappucinos at Starbucks, but could prove critical if you’re planning to buy an expensive espresso machine at Williams Sonoma or a new camping tent at Cabela’s.
 Consider all your options before you buy large items using gift cards through Chase Pay.

-While Chase Pay is still not as widely accepted as other mobile wallets, these strategies helped me meet the spending limit on Chase Freedom’s rotating categories on Q1.
+While Chase Pay was never as widely accepted as other mobile wallets, these strategies helped me meet the spending limit on Chase Freedom’s rotating categories in 2018.

-And while the addition of groceries and PayPal will make it easier for me to max out my spending cap on Q2, if you don’t plan to spend $1,500 from April through June at grocery stores, consider using these strategies to take advantage of Chase Pay.
+And while the addition of department stores and PayPal will make it easier for me to max out my spending cap on Q4, if you don’t plan to spend $1,500 from October through July at department stores, consider using these strategies to take advantage of Chase Pay.